japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 `loadedMaps` is a https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html[java.util.TreeMap] of state versions sorted according to the reversed ordering of the versions (i.e. long numbers).

-A new entry (a version and the state updates) can only be added when `HDFSBackedStateStoreProvider` is requested to <<putStateIntoStateCacheMap, putStateIntoStateCacheMap>> (and only when the <<spark-sql-streaming-properties.adoc#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration is above `0`).
+A new entry (a version and the state updates) can only be added when `HDFSBackedStateStoreProvider` is requested to <<putStateIntoStateCacheMap, putStateIntoStateCacheMap>> (and only when the <<spark-sql-streaming-properties.md#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration is above `0`).

 `loadedMaps` is mainly used when `HDFSBackedStateStoreProvider` is requested to <<loadMap, load the specified version of state (from the internal cache or snapshot and delta files)>>.
 Positive hits (when a version could be found in the cache) is available as the <<loadedMapCacheHitCount, count of cache hit on states cache in provider>> performance metric while misses are counted in the <<loadedMapCacheMissCount, count of cache miss on states cache in provider>> performance metric.